Table of Content

 Common Name (CN)The primary domain name for the certificate.www.encryptionconsulting.com

-Organization (O)The legal entity’s name that the certificate is issued to.Encryption Consulting
+Organization (O)The legal entity’s name is the one to which the certificate is issued.Encryption Consulting

 Organizational Unit (OU)A specific department or division within the organization (optional).Security